 At OneOme, our clinical development process is rigorous and backed by scientific and clinical data.
 We are driven to help healthcare providers optimize medication therapy by providing a credible, robust, and comprehensive pharmacogenomic solution.

-OneOme, co-developed and exclusively licensed from Mayo Clinic, developed the RightMed comprehensive test to bring pharmacogenomics into routine clinical care.
+OneOme, co-founded by Mayo Clinic, developed the RightMed comprehensive test to bring pharmacogenomics into routine clinical care.

 As a way to support the adoption of pharmacogenomic testing, Mayo Clinic conducted a study that provided evidence in favor of preemptive pharmacogenomic testing.